Cazamere/GraphModQA/README.md

-# GraphModQA: Evaluating LLMs on Real-World Graph Reasoning
+# DyGraphQA: Evaluating LLMs on Real-World Graph Reasoning

 This repository contains code for generating and evaluating real-world graph reasoning tasks using large language models (LLMs), as described in our research paper.